Everything You Need to Know About the Stairway to Heaven, Ireland

 'Follow the yellow brick road ... '

 As we approached the boardwalk we could already see the beautiful 'Cuilcagh Mountain' before us.
-The boardwalk reminded me of something out of the Wizard of Oz, you just need to substitute the yellow brick road for a wood path.
-(In my mind it makes sense).
+The boardwalk reminded me of something out of the Wizard of Oz, you just need to substitute the yellow brick road for a wooden boardwalk.

 The 'Cuilcagh Mountain' is located on the border of County Fermanagh Northern Ireland and County Cavan in the Republic of Ireland.
 It is the highest mountain in both counties with a height of 2188 feet.
 With views for miles and miles once you reach the summit.